Zequez/logseq-vault/pages/Scarcity Work Talk.md

 		- The opposite of scarcity is creation
 		- My ability to create is connected to how I'm feeding my 5 bodies
 			- If any of my bodies is in pain or malnourished, sun of creation is behind clouds
-			- Holes in energetic bodies
+			- Holes in energetic body
 			- Energy draining down the holes
+			-
 			-
 		-
 -